jurismarches/djflocash/README.rst

 enabling payement in a lot of african countries through credit cards, mobile phone payements and more.

-This library gives you some re-usable components to use in Django.
+This library gives you some re-usable components to use in your Django application.

+At the moment, it implements the redirect style API (not the one based on webservices).

 .. important:: This program IS NOT an official library of flocash.
      flocash is a registered trademark of Flocash ltd.